slhck/praxisplan-wien/README.md

 This was an attempt to see how much Cursor and Claude 3.5 Sonnet could do for a simple task like this, with little manual interventions in the actual code.
 Some things are still TODO:

+- [ ] Points in users' vicinity should be highlighted already when location is known -- but this requires a different data structure because we don't have the user's location as a district
+- [ ] Some data points are obviously wrong
 - [ ] Use PMTiles tiles for real offline usage
 - [ ] Improve search to be a bit more fuzzy (but make it work with the chunks)
 - [ ] Implement URL-based state recording so we can share links to specific doctors or search results